 Afnan Supremacy Collector’s Edition

 Supremacy Collector’s Edition opens with a beautifully blended combination of pineapple, green apple, bergamot, and lemon.
 The fruit notes are juicy and natural-smelling — there is a pleasant sweetness that avoids going synthetic.
-The opening is immediately appealing and crowd-pleasing, with the apple note adding a freshness that separates it from many other Aventus clones.
+The opening is immediately appealing and crowd-pleasing, with the apple note adding a freshness that separates it from many other fruity-smoky fragrances.

-The heart of birch, rose, and jasmine creates the signature smoky-floral accord that defines the Aventus family.
+The heart of birch, rose, and jasmine creates the signature smoky-floral accord at the heart of this fruity-smoky style.
 The birch is well-balanced — present and distinctive without being overwhelming.
 The drydown is smooth vanilla, musk, and ambergris over cedarwood, creating a warm, creamy finish that lasts for hours.

-Collector’s Edition is often described as capturing the “fresh fruit” batches of Aventus — the ones where pineapple and apple dominate over smoke.
-It is the more immediately likeable, easy-to-wear interpretation.
+Collector’s Edition is the fresher, fruit-forward, more immediately likeable interpretation — the one where pineapple and apple dominate over smoke.
+It is the more easy-to-wear of the two.

 Afnan Supremacy Not Only Intense